 There’s the occasional lyrical reference too.
 You may have noted, for instance, that in Gordon Lightfoot’s #1 ode, “The Wreck of the Edmund Fitzgerald,” the freighter’s destination on that fateful journey was…Cleveland.

-Too bad you can’t hear “Skinny Little Boy” by local legend Alex Bevan, but he’s not on Spotify (damn them).
-But I’ve assembled an admittedly limited playlist of songs by the Cleveland-based bands that show up on Spotify, and I think you’ll be pleased by what you hear by the early James Gang, the Raspberries and the fabulous Michael Stanley Band.
-If you listen closely at the end of the Huey Lewis hit, God bless him, he wrapped up the tribute to rock and roll by concluding that its heart was indeed “in Cleveland…”
+I’ve assembled a playlist of songs by Cleveland-based acts, from Alex “Skinny Little Boy” Bevan to Damnation of Adam Blessing, and I think you’ll be pleased by what you hear by the early James Gang, the Raspberries and the fabulous Michael Stanley Band.
+If you listen closely at the end of the Huey Lewis hit, God bless him, he wrapped up the tribute to rock and roll by concluding that its heart was indeed “still beating…in Cleveland…”